ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 On my dev sample the cpufreq driver enables the 2400 MHz cpufreq OPP on both A76 clusters but for example on [Willy Tarreau's board `cpu4/cpu5` get only 2304 MHz as highest OPP and `cpu6/cpu7` 2352 MHz](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/62).

 Real clockspeeds are a different thing since even if on my board the 2400 MHz OPP is enabled [the A76 cores in reality clock with just 2350 MHz](https://forum.radxa.com/t/introduce-rock-5-model-b-arm-desktop-level-sbc/8361/590?u=tkaiser).
-With Rockchip's BSP kernel `dmesg` output contains some insights about this mechanism, e.g.
+With Rockchip's BSP kernel `dmesg` output contains some PVTM info.
+My board:

     [    3.117399] cpu cpu0: pvtm=1528
     [    3.117491] cpu cpu0: pvtm-volt-sel=5